Physics Communicators Group

 - offer opportunities to share information and resources through networking, newsletters, conferences and meetings

-- promote and support physics communication with members, other Institute members, the Institute of Physics, other organisations, and the media
+- promote and support physics communication with members, other IOP members, the IOP, other organisations, and the media

 What the group does